 September is when most lidos and pools close.
 By the end of September, most are closed.

 Autumn starts to sneak up on you truly in late September when leaves start turning colors.
-By then, green grasslands and leaves turn yellow.
+Depending on the plant, tree leaves will start turning yellow, orange, or red.
 Engadine is a great spot for autumn foliage.

 Autumn Weather in October

 You can still do the lower hikes, but check the conditions and local information first.
 There will still be plenty to hike regardless.
 Higher trails may be covered in snow, especially in the late part of October.